ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

-\faSpinner~Second, for the progressive aspect, we rely on the patients being shuffled.
-Shuffling is important in PVA for faster convergence and to overcome order bias in the data~\cite{PDABook:3}.
-Keeping patients in chronological order would initially reveal pathways that followed older medical protocols and delay the visualization of more recent ones, biasing the early overview snapshots.

-The main loop performs the tree aggregation along with the progressive calculations of the distributions.
-As shown in \autoref{lst:aggregation} line 6, the back end partially aggregates the tree with a certain number of sequences (a \emph{chunk}) and sends it to the front end (function \texttt{render} in \autoref{lst:aggregation} line 8), and when the function returns (the user interface received the data), it continues the aggregation for the next chunk.

-To determine the \verb|chunk_size| parameter for a given iteration (kept constant in the pseudo-code of \autoref{lst:aggregation}), we measure the average speed (patients per second) of the last six iterations and multiply it by the desired latency (typically 1 second).
+\faSpinner~Second, for the progressive aspect, the main loop performs the tree aggregation along with the progressive calculations of the distributions.
+As shown in \autoref{lst_aggregation} line 6, the back end partially aggregates the tree with a certain number of sequences (a \emph{chunk}) and sends it to the front end (function \texttt{render} in \autoref{lst_aggregation} line 8).
+When the function returns, meaning the user interface received the data, it continues the aggregation for the next chunk.
+To determine the \verb|chunk_size| parameter for a given iteration (kept constant in the pseudo-code of \autoref{lst_aggregation}), we measure the average speed (patients per second) of the last six iterations and multiply it by the desired latency (typically 2\comma s).
 We start with the pessimistic chunk size of 100,000 patients and converge to a chunk size adapted to the network latency and performance of the back end.

+We rely on the patients being shuffled \am{for faster convergence \jdf{of node frequency and average duration,} and to overcome order bias in the data~\cite{PDABook:3}.
+Keeping patients in chronological order would initially reveal pathways that followed older medical protocols and delay the visualization of recent ones, biasing the early overview snapshots.}

-We send the resulting tree to the rendering client in JSON format after two transformations: the duration lists are transformed into histograms, and small nodes below a specified threshold of patients (10--50) are trimmed.
-In our applications, the final tree has around 2k nodes; it can be transferred in a few milliseconds to the front end through a web socket.
+\jdf{We optimize the resulting tree to the rendering client with \am{three} transformations: } \jdf{(1) data structures stored in each node optimized for fast updates are transformed to be easily processed by the visualizations, \eg, the list of event durations is transformed into a histogram}, (2) small nodes below a specified threshold of patients (10--50) are trimmed, \am{and (3) node data not used by the tree layout \jdf{or the overview screen} are not included to minimize the transferred tree size}.
+In our applications, the final tree has around 2\comma k nodes; \am{the trimmed version} can be transferred in a few milliseconds to the front end through a web socket.

+\am{As we keep the computed tree in memory, we distinguish between two kinds of data transfer: always transfered, the trimmed tree and basic attributes to be visualized as distributions, and on-demand node-level details which are only sent when the user explicitly requests them by clicking a node.
+This separation minimizes bandwidth usage and ensures low latency, even in environments with poor connectivity (e.g., hospitals with congested WiFi).
+With our strategy, web transfer latency only incurs when the user asks for details on demand, typically on a few nodes, and is low even when nodes contain rich aggregated data.}